Analyzing Return User Behaviour helps you optimize your site for better engagement and more conversions.

 This is the most important part of SEO blog optimization, and the easiest one to mess up.

-So, where should you place your primary keyword?
+So, how should you do basic on page SEO? where should you place your primary keyword?
 And what about other types of keywords?
 How many times should you add a specific keyword in your body text and headings?

 Let’s start by dividing the primary keyword placement into four groups.
 Let’s go with A, B, C, and D.